 AP Physics Tutoring Don't Slip Up

-There are three main brands of AP Physics in today’s school system: AP Physics 1, AP Physics C Mechanics, and AP Physics C Electricity and Magnetism.
-AP Physics 1 does not use any calculus in its curriculum, whereas the other two do.
-Any engineering hopeful should find themselves in one of these classes.
-All AP Physics classes involve lab work, and depending on the teacher, the lab report requirements may be stringent or lax.
-It is important not to fall behind on any one topic on this class because the topics lock together like puzzle pieces.
+There are four main brands of AP Physics: AP Physics 1 and AP Physics 2, which don’t require calculus, and AP Physics C Mechanics, and AP Physics C Electricity and Magnetism, which do.
+Students applying to engineering programs should find themselves in one of these classes.
+It is important not to forget any one topic because they lock together like puzzle pieces.
 In fact, there are fables of finals consisting of a single question with all of the topics interlocking, like some sort of educational Rube Goldberg machine.
 It is important to complete regular AP review assignments throughout the year to prevent a low AP score.
-Physics is one of my very favorite courses, and I graduated from Rensselaer Polytechnic Institute in 2010 with a degree in Physics and Applied Mathematics.

 When you analyze happiness, it turns out that the way you are spending your time is extremely important.